 — Victoria Murphy (@byQueenVic) March 19, 2019

-Ahead of the visit Palace announced that Duchess become Patron of the Foundling Museum.
-Palace said, “The Duchess has a longstanding interest in both the arts and supporting vulnerable families, and this patronage will further highlight the beneficial impact that art and creativity has on emotional wellbeing.
-Upon arrival, the new patron of the Museum was welcomed with flowers”.
+Ahead of the visit Palace announced that The Duchess of Cambridge become the Patron of the Foundling Museum.
+Palace said, “The Duchess has a longstanding interest in both the arts and supporting vulnerable families, and this patronage will further highlight the beneficial impact that art and creativity have on emotional wellbeing.
+Upon arrival, the new patron of the Museum was welcomed with flowers“.

 The Foundling Museum tells the history of the Foundling Hospital, the UK’s first children’s charity and public art gallery.
 The Foundling Hospital, which continues today as the children’s charity Coram, was established in 1739 by the philanthropist Thomas Coram to care for babies at risk of abandonment.